rentzsch/clicktoflash/README.markdown

 #Mac OS X 10.4 (Tiger) version of ClickToFlash

+Currently only for PowerPC Tiger machines (let's face it, they need the processor sucking flash blocked the most).

 See the [semi-official leopard only branch](http://github/rentzsch/clicktoflash).

 [Download Tiger PPC ClickToFlash 1.2 here](http://portway-ave.com/clicktoflash/ClickToFlashTiger-1.2.zip).